 203 Union Street, Clinton, MA 01510 - United States

 The Museum of Russian Icons was founded in 2006 as a nonprofit educational institution by Massachusetts art collector and industrialist Gordon B. Lankton.
-The Museum inspires the appreciation and study of Russian culture by collecting and exhibiting icons and related objects; igniting the interest of national and international audiences; and offering interactive educational programs.
-The Museum includes more than 1000 Russian icons and artifacts, the collection is the largest of its kind in North America, and one of the largest private collections outside Russia.
-Spanning six centuries, the collection includes important historical paintings dating from the earliest periods of icon “writing” to the present.
+The Museum collects and exhibits icons and related sacred objects, igniting the interest of national and international audiences, and offers interactive educational programs.
+The Museum includes more than 1000 Russian icons and artifacts, is the largest of its kind in North America, and is one of the largest private collections outside Russia.
+The collection spans six centuries and includes important historical paintings dating from the earliest periods of icon painting to the present.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.